Skip to content

 FR=Δ[sinh2Δ+sin2Δcosh2Δcos2Δ+nl2132(sinhΔsinΔ)coshΔ+cosΔ]F_R = \Delta \left[ \frac{\sinh 2\Delta + \sin 2\Delta}{\cosh 2\Delta - \cos 2\Delta} + \frac{n_l^2 - 1}{3} \cdot \frac{2(\sinh\Delta - \sin\Delta)}{\cosh\Delta + \cos\Delta} \right]

-Skin depth at 100 kHz: δ=ρCu/(πfμ0)209μm\delta = \sqrt{\rho_{Cu}/(\pi f \mu_0)} \approx 209\,\mu\text{m}.
-AWG22 wire has diameter 0.644 mm, giving Δ1.5\Delta \approx 1.5.
+Skin depth at 100 kHz is δ=ρCu/(πfμ0)209μm\delta = \sqrt{\rho_{Cu}/(\pi f \mu_0)} \approx 209\,\mu\text{m}.
+AWG22 wire has a diameter of 0.644 mm, giving Δ1.5\Delta \approx 1.5.
 With 4 primary layers, FR5F_R \approx 5.
-The optimizer evaluates all three interleaving options and selects the best.
+Your AC resistance is five times your DC resistance.
+That's why proper interleaving matters so much — the optimizer evaluates all three interleaving options and selects the best automatically.

 Air gap inductance: